studioijeoma/ijeoma.js/README.md

 ##How to create Tweens

 ###Numbers
-There are 4 ways to setup Tweens for numbers.
+There are 4 ways to setup Tweens.
 ```javascript
 new Tween(duration,delay,easing) //object defaults to window
 new Tween(object, duration, delay, easing)